Growthr Ye MPC — Interactive Kanye West AKAI MPC 2000XL Emulator

 About the Creator — Sean Garschi

-Sean Garschi (@seangarschi on Instagram and TikTok) is the founder of Growthr, a full-stack growth, creative, product, and AI firm with over $1.5 billion in client exits and $250 million in ad spend managed.
-Clients include AWS, Wells Fargo, Intel, Slack, Goldman Sachs, and Insomnia.
-He built the Growthr Ye MPC as a viral interactive web experience celebrating Kanye West's music.
-The demo reel on Instagram received nearly 10,000 likes and over 1,000 comments.
-Contact: sean@growthr.com.
+Sean Garschi (known online as @seangarschi) is the founder and CEO of Growthr, a full-stack growth, creative, product, and AI firm based in the United States.
+Sean Garschi has driven over $1.5 billion in client exits and managed more than $250 million in paid ad spend across performance marketing, paid social, and growth strategy.
+His clients include AWS, Wells Fargo, Intel, Slack, Goldman Sachs, and Insomnia.

 About Growthr